- Our Hospital

+How can I be helped?
 Bleeding problems require investigation to try to identify any specific underlying issue.
-If such a problem is found and the appropriate treatment given, the symptoms will usually resolve.
-If no specific issue is identified, there are several different treatments medically and surgically which can help.
+If such a problem is found and the appropriate treatment given, then the symptoms will usually resolve.
+If no specific issue is identified there are several different treatments – medicines or surgery – that can be used to help.

+I am worried, could my symptoms be due to cancer?
 This is unlikely.
 Most bleeding problems are due to other causes and not cancer.
-The investigation of heavy bleeding will hopefully exclude cancer and provide reassurance.
+The investigation of heavy bleeding will hopefully exclude cancer and provide reassurance

-Investigations typically include an ultrasound scan, endometrial biopsy (a sample taken from the lining of the womb) and/or a hysteroscopy.
-Depending on the situation, swabs (to exclude an infection) and a cervical smear may be required.
+What investigations are required?
+Investigations will typically include an ultrasound scan, endometrial biopsy (a sample taken from the lining of the womb) and/or a hysteroscopy.
+Depending on the situation swabs (to exclude an infection) and a cervical smear may be required.

+What is an endometrial biopsy?
 This a sample taken from the lining of the womb.
 It is obtained by passing a small plastic tube into the womb via the cervix (neck of the womb).
-This procedure is typically straightforward and conducted in the outpatient consultation room.
+This procedure is typically straightforward and conducted in the consulting suite.
 Local anaesthetic can be used to minimise patient discomfort.

-A hysteroscope is a small telescope that is introduced into the cavity of the womb in the same way as an endometrial biopsy so the doctor can identify any areas of concern.
-Usually, the procedure can be performed in the outpatient consultation room under local anaesthetic and is well tolerated.
-Occasionally a general anaesthetic is required if the results of other tests indicate this is appropriate.
+What is a hysteroscopy?
+A hysteroscope is a small telescope that is introduced into the cavity of the womb in the same way as an endometrial biopsy so that the doctor can identify any areas of concern.
+Usually the procedure can be performed in the consulting suite under local anaesthetic and is well tolerated by patients.
+Occasionally a general anaesthetic is required if the results of other tests indicate that this is appropriate.
 Some patients prefer to have the procedure performed under general anaesthetic.

-This depends on the results of the investigations which are usually available within a few days.
+What happens next?
+This depends on the results of the investigations.
+These are usually available within a few days.
 Most patients will be reassured that there is no serious cause for their symptoms.
-After this, the range of treatment options available will be discussed.
-Typically, this may involve taking some sort of medication or having an operation but you can decide with your consultant on the right treatment choice for you.
+After this the range of treatment options available will be discussed.
+Typically, this may involve taking some sort of medication or having an operation.
+You can then decide with your consultant on the right treatment choice for you.